amnah-b/Amnah-JustITPortfolio2025/Azure/README.md

 This folder contains my Azure-related projects.
 These projects showcase my experience with Microsoft Azure services and tools, including cloud infrastructure, automation, and deployment.

 ## **Project: "Paws & Whiskers" 🐾**
-- Context: A growing pet shop aims to improve its business by analysing sales, customer information, and inventory data.
+- **Context:** A growing pet shop aims to improve its business by analysing sales, customer information, and inventory data.
 Currently, the data is collected manually or stored in spreadsheets.
 Management is interested in transitioning to Microsoft Azure to streamline data storage, analysis, and reporting, enabling them to make data-driven decisions.

-### Report:
+## <h3 align="center">Report:</h3>

 Paws & Whiskers is a growing pet shop aiming to analyse sales, customer information, and inventory data to make data-driven decisions.
 They want to transition to Microsoft Azure for better data storage, analysis, and reporting, enabling them to make data-driven decisions.